ucsf-deb/bifs/README.rst

 			+ key things is to regard it as a public interface
 			+ this means using __all__ and maybe messing with nested modules to hoist some symbols up
 			+ anything else that is appropriately global
-  #. version number generally in 2 places, setup.py and __init__.py top level
+  #. version number generally in 3 places, setup.py, PKG-INFO and __init__.py top level
       - must keep them in sync
+	  - PKG-INFO appears to be generated automatically from other files.
+It doesn't reflect the current version, but I haven't gone through a packaging cycle with that version.
 	  - there is a bump... package to do so, but it's not clear it worth the trouble
 	       * since it requires naming the files to update
 		   * though that info can go in a configuration file
-  #. convert all relative imports to absolute
+  #. *convert all relative imports to absolute
       * generally recommended as more robust: The PEP 8 style guide recommends using absolute imports in general.
   #. __main__.py, if present, executed automatically on package load
 	Maybe only if started via `python -m`.